nicola-lunghi/TonexOneController/README.md

 - Set the Chip Type as "ESP32-S3"
 - Set the Work Mode as "Factory"
 - Set the Load Mode as "USB" (for devices like the recommended Waveshare module.)
 Some other PCBs that use a UART instead of the native USB port will need this set to "UART"
-- In Download Panel 1, select the Comm port corresponding to your ESP32-S3
+- In Download Panel 1, select the Comm port corresponding to your ESP32-S3.
+This can be determined by checking on the Windows Control Panel, Device Manager, under Ports
 - Press the Start button to flash the image into the Waveshare module
 - When finished, close the app and disconnect the USB cable (the screen will be blank until the board has been power cycled)
 - Follow the Operation instructions